linneagear/NoteTaker/README.md

 ## Description

-This application creates and saves notes, allows you to view previously created notes, and deletes notes.
+This application creates and saves notes, allows you to view previously created notes, and deleted notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 ## User Story